Eugene Stautberg, MD

 If you have limited flexibility in the affected joints, Dr. Stautberg may recommend physical therapy to improve your range of motion.
 You may also need to use a brace for extra support in your ankles and inserts to support the joints in your feet.

-If these treatments don’t relieve your pain or improve movement in your feet or ankles, Dr. Stautberg may recommend surgery.
+If these treatments don’t relieve your pain or improve movement in your ankle, Dr. Stautberg may recommend surgery.
 Depending on your needs, he may use minimally invasive surgery to clear arthritis from your affected joint.

 In cases of arthritis of the great toe, Dr. Stautberg uses a number of treatment options tailored to the patient.
 Options include a cheilectomy, where large bone spurs are removed.
 More advanced arthritis may require new 'interposition arthroplasty' techniques or a fusion.